ianstewart1/project-5-8-teamalfalfa/readme.md

 This design is significantly different than the design for Project 2.
 Our TuneComposer file now does less than it used to: more of the program is distributed into separate classes.
 The FXML is now more complex, with layers of elements and an initialization function to inject the horizontal background lines.
 In general, the program is

-Explain what, if anything, in your solution is inelegant and why you didn't make it elegant (for example, maybe you didn't have time or the knowledge to fix it).

 Is it Elegant?
 =====